Usher Hall

 The Usher Hall (Scottish Gaelic: Talla Usher) is a concert hall in the West End of Edinburgh, Scotland.
-The hall is owned and managed by the City of Edinburgh Council, and has hosted concerts and events since its construction in 1914.
+The hall is owned and managed by the City of Edinburgh Council, and has hosted concerts and events since its construction in 1914, with capacity for approximately 2,200 people in the auditorium.

-The venue can hold approximately 2,200 people in its recently restored auditorium, which is well loved by performers due to its acoustics.
 In March 1972, the Eurovision Song Contest was held at the Hall and compèred by Moira Shearer.
 This marked the first time that the Eurovision Song Contest had been held in Scotland.
 It was also the venue of Eurovision Young Musicians in August 2018.
 In 1986, the Commonwealth Games was hosted by Edinburgh, with the Usher Hall providing the venue for the boxing tournament.

-The Hall is flanked by The Royal Lyceum Theatre to the south and The Traverse Theatre to the north.
-Historic Environment Scotland has registered the Hall with Category A listed building status.
+The Hall is flanked by The Royal Lyceum Theatre to the south and The Traverse Theatre to the north, and has received Category A Listed Building status by Historic Environment Scotland.

 History

 Construction

 The construction of the hall was funded by Andrew Usher, a whisky distiller and blender, who donated £100,000 to the city specifically to fund a new concert hall.
 The choice of site caused early delays but in 1910 an architectural competition was announced with the requirement that the hall be simple but dignified.
 The winning bid (one of 130 entries) came from Stockdale Harrison & Howard H Thomson of Leicester.
 The design was partly a backlash against Victorian Gothic, with a return to classical features owing much to the Beaux-Arts style.
 On 19 July 1911, George V and Queen Mary laid two memorial stones, an event attended by over a thousand people.